All Products

 You can list all time series tables in an instance, create a time series table, query and update the configurations of a time series table, and delete a time series table.

-Read and write time series data
+Operations on time series data

 You can write time series data into a time series table in batches.
 After data is written to the time series table, you can specify time series identifiers to query the data in the time series within the specified time range.

-Time series retrieval
+Time series operations

 You can retrieve a time series in a time series table by using composite conditions.
 After the time series is retrieved, you can call Tablestore API operations to further query data in the time series.